vvanwedd/heritagevisualisation/source/scml.rst

 Before the GPU can be put to work however, the files have to be parsed and decoded, followed by a preparation and transfer of (texture) data from CPU memory to GPU memory.
 Both steps can take some time - as can be seen when loading CUN, RTI, PTM files in the pixel+ viewer.

-glTF
+SCML
 =====

 `GL Transmission Format <https://www.khronos.org/gltf/>`_ is a specification that tackles this problem of slow runtime decoding and preparing of the data before it can be sent to the GPU.
-For Single-Camera, Multi-Light files, a minimal glTF implementation consists of a JSON typed file describing the various textures, including offset and scale values and images containing the per pixel RTI coefficients, PTM coefficients (both grouped as a triplet), Normal, Albedo and/or Ambient values.
+For Single-Camera, Multi-Light files, a minimal SCML implementation consists of a JSON typed file describing the various textures, including offset and scale values and images containing the per pixel RTI coefficients, PTM coefficients (both grouped as a triplet), Normal, Albedo and/or Ambient values.

 .. code-block:: json